Long-period Pulsars as Possible Outcomes of Supernova Fallback Accretion: Discussion

-Another possibility is that the fallback disk, which itself evolves with time, undergoes a thermal ionization instability.
-This instability, outlined in detail in \citet{Menou2001}, occurs when the rate of fallback matter feeding the disk $\dot{M}_{\rm d}$ falls below a critical value of around $\sim \unit[10^{16}]{g \, s^{-1}}$.
-When this occurs, the temperature in the disk decreases, starting from the outer disk regions.
-As the temperature drops below $\sim \unit[10^4]{K}$, the recombination of free electrons with heavy nuclei in the plasma is triggered.
-The resulting recombination front rapidly propagates inwards and the disk becomes charge neutral.
-This transition alters the corresponding magnetic and viscous properties, causing the disk to no longer efficiently transfer angular momentum; as a result the accretion onto the neutron star is stopped. \citet{Menou2001} have shown that this transition occurs on a timescale of around $\unit[10^4]{yr}$, which is compatible with the timescale we require in our fallback accretion scenario for neutron stars to reach spin periods $>\unit[10]{s}$ (see Fig. \ref{fig:age_B_mdot}).
-The transition from the propeller to the ejector phase can thus be naturally explained if the disk becomes inactive and the accretion flow stops.
+Another possibility is that the fallback disk, which itself evolves with time, undergoes a thermal ionization instability, which has been outlined in detail in \citet{Mineshige1993, Menou2001, Ertan2009, Liu2015}.
+As the disk spreads and the accretion rate decays with time, energy dissipation decreases and the disk gradually cools down.
+In particular, \citet{Menou2001} argued that as the disk accretion rate falls below a critical value of around $\unit[10^{15}]{g \, s^{-1}}$ and the temperature in the outermost part of the disk drops below $\sim \unit[10^4]{K}$, the recombination of free electrons with heavy nuclei in the plasma is triggered.
+This transition alters the corresponding magnetic and viscous properties of the disk, reducing the efficiency of angular momentum transfer and eventually stopping accretion.
+As the disk evolves further in time, the recombination front propagates from the outermost regions inwards so that the active region of the disk shrinks.
+Eventually, if the disk becomes totally neutralized, accretion onto the neutron star will halt completely. \citet{Menou2001} have argued that this transition could occur around $\unit[10^{3-4}]{yr}$ when the outer disk radius is around $\sim \unit[10^{10-11}]{cm}$ This timescale is comparable to the ones we require in our fallback accretion scenario for neutron stars to reach spin periods $>\unit[10]{s}$ (see Fig. \ref{fig:age_B_mdot}).
+However, it has also been suggested that the irradiation from the central source may prevent the disk from becoming completely neutral, allowing it to stay active for longer times at even lower temperatures \citep[see for example][]{Alpar2001, Inutsuka2005, Alpar2013}.
+In general the evolution of a fallback disk is not trivial to model, since it also depends on the complex interaction with the central compact source.
+However, if the disk becomes inactive and the accretion flow stops due to any of the mechanisms outlined above, this could explain the transition from the propeller back to the ejector phase.